 3. Teach someone to knit.

 Teaching is invaluable to any knitter’s education.
 Ask your favorite local yarn store if they need extra help in knitting classes.
 Some stores require that you are certified to teach.
 If so, be sure to read our article on how to become a certified knitting instructor to fulfill that requirement.
-Gwen Bortner’s Bluprint class How to Teach It is also a helpful way to learn about different ways you can engage students.
+Gwen Bortner’s Craftsy class How to Teach It is also a helpful way to learn about different ways you can engage students.

 If you’re not comfortable in a super professional retail setting, give knitting lessons to friends and family.
 You’ll be surprised at what a beginner can teach even an advanced-level knitter.

 There’s a chance you’ve already written your own knitting pattern.
 If so, wonderful!
 If not, what’s stopping you?
 Writing patterns helps you knit exactly what you want — and remember how to knit it in case you ever want to make a second one.

 It’s possible you’ve been knitting using the exact same style and method you used when you first learned to knit.
 But did you know that different knitting methods and styles each have different pros and cons that can help you speed up your knitting?
 If you’re a continental knitter, try the English method and see how it feels.
 If you knit Eastern style, check out combination knitting as an alternative.